Saudi inbound tourism spending rises 8.2% to SAR 92.6B in H1 2024

 Logo of Ministry of Tourism

-The Ministry of Tourism said that Saudi Arabia recorded a 8.2% growth in spending by inbound tourism to reach SAR 92.6 billion in the first half of 2024, compared to the same period in 2023.
+The Ministry of Tourism said that Saudi Arabia recorded an 8.2% year-on-year (YoY) growth in inbound tourism spending to reach SAR 92.6 billion in the first half of 2024.

 Details of Tourism Spending in Balance of Payments (SAR bln)